 (This article was originally published in October of 2019, and has been updated to include relevant usages of indoor simulator training in some of the most impressive accomplishments in climbing to date!)

-Route-simulator training indoors is one of the most effective ways to prepare for your outdoor boulder or sport route projects.
-The goal is to recreate the crux sequence using holds and a wall angle as similar as possible to the outdoor project climb.
-Training on a simulator for a few sessions—or weeks—will solidify motor programs, proprioception, and increase your movement efficiency.
-You’ll also develop a higher level of move-specific strength and power, and gain confidence and endurance by having the sequence more refined and “automatic”.
+The goal with indoor simulator training is to recreate the crux sequence.
+This can be done using holds and wall angles as similar as possible to your outdoor project climb.
+Training on an indoor simulator for a few sessions—or weeks—will solidify motor programs, proprioception, and movement efficiency in ways that transfer directly back to your project.
+You’ll also develop a higher level of move-specific strength and power.
+Just as importantly, you’ll gain both confidence and endurance by refining your sequences to the point of automation.

 Copyright © 2000–2023 Eric J. Hörst | All Rights Reserved.